Your visit to Horsey

 There is ample pay-and-display car parking at Horsey Gap and at Horsey Mill.
-Horsey Mill is managed by the National Trust (NT) and also has public toilets and a shop and café (check NT website for seasonal opening times).
+Horsey Mill is managed by the National Trust (NT) and also has public toilets (open on some days during the winter) and a shop and café (check NT website for seasonal opening times).

 For more about access and car parking click the link – Vistor access and car parking

 The land stretching inland from the shore belongs to the Horsey Estate (farmed by the Buxton family and owned by National Trust).
 Burnley Hall Estate adjoins Horsey Estate to the east of the pillbox and is privately owned.

 The main path from Horsey Gap car park follows the line of the dunes and is essentially a farm track.
 It is level but can be rutted and becomes muddy with puddles forming in wet weather.

 A metal gate, wide enough to allow access to wheelchairs and buggies, leads on to the main path but there are no other adaptations on site for visitors with special needs.
 There is no easy access on the dunes for wheelchairs or buggies and the grassy/sandy paths are sloping and uneven.

 If you have mobility difficulties, please bear in mind the distance to the main viewing platforms (about 1 mile – 25 minutes walk) and that they are reached by a long flight of wooden steps.